shayanarm/GraceQL/readme.md

 # GraceQL

-An ambitious implementation of compile time language integrated queries in scala currently under development.
+An ambitious implementation of compile time language integrated queries for Scala currently under development.